LABORATORY EXPERIMENTS

 Demand characteristics might include the following behaviour:

-Acting nervous or out of character because they feel they are being evaluated in some way because they are in an experiment.
+• Acting nervously or out of character because they feel they are being evaluated in some way, because they are in an experiment.

-THE HAWTHORNE EFFECT: This phenomenon refers to changes in behaviour that occur simply because of being observed or participating in an experiment rather than the experimental manipulation itself.
-When participants are aware of being studied, they may alter their behaviour, consciously or unconsciously, to conform to what they believe is expected by the experimenter.
+• THE HAWTHORNE EFFECT: This phenomenon refers to changes in behaviour that occur simply because of being observed or participating in an experiment rather than the experimental manipulation itself.
+When participants are aware of being studied, they may alter their behaviour, consciously or unconsciously, to conform to what they believe the experimenter expects.
 For example, workers in a factory may increase their productivity during a lab study simply because they know they are being observed, regardless of any changes in their working conditions.

-INVESTIGATOR EFFECTS refer to the unintentional influence that experimenters or researchers may have on the behaviour or responses of participants in a study.
+• INVESTIGATOR EFFECTS refer to the unintentional influence that experimenters or researchers may have on the behaviour or responses of participants in a study.
 This influence can occur through various means, such as subtle cues, body language, or unintentional biases conveyed by the experimenter during the experiment.
 For example, suppose an experimenter inadvertently expresses enthusiasm or approval when participants provide certain responses or behaviours.
 In that case, it may subtly encourage participants to continue or repeat those behaviours, basing the study's results.
-In a lab experiment investigating the effects of praise on task performance, an investigator effect may occur if the experimenter's tone of voice or facial expressions unintentionally conveys approval or encouragement to participants who receive praise, leading them to perform better on the task.
-Similarly, if an experimenter shows disinterest or scepticism when participants provide certain responses, it may inadvertently discourage those responses, affecting the overall outcomes of the study.
+In a lab experiment investigating the effects of praise on task performance, an investigator effect may occur if the experimenter's tone of voice or facial expressions unintentionally convey approval or encouragement to participants who receive praise, leading them to perform better on the task.
+Similarly, if an experimenter shows disinterest or scepticism when participants provide certain responses, this may inadvertently discourage those responses, affecting the study's overall outcomes.

-When the researcher’s expectations about the study affect the result, they may indirectly or unconsciously indicate how they want the results.
+• When the researcher’s expectations about the study affect the results, they may indirectly or unconsciously indicate how they want the results to be.

 EXAMPLES:

-Milgram's Obedience Study: Milgram's experiment occurred in a Yale University laboratory.
-The controlled environment allowed Milgram to manipulate variables systematically, such as the proximity of the authority figure and the presence of peers, to observe their effects on participant behaviour.
+• Milgram's Obedience Study: The experiment took place in a Yale University laboratory.
+The controlled environment allowed Milgram to systematically manipulate variables, such as the proximity of the authority figure and the presence of peers, to observe their effects on participants' behaviour.
 The tightly controlled conditions facilitated the replication of the study, enhancing its reliability.

-Asch Conformity Experiment: Asch's experiment was conducted in a laboratory environment where participants were seated around a table, with the experimenter and confederates also present.
-The controlled setting of the lab enabled Asch to manipulate the independent variable (the presence of social pressure) precisely and measure participants' responses to it.
+• Asch Conformity Experiment: Asch conducted the experiment in a laboratory setting where participants were seated around a table, with the experimenter and confederates present.
+The controlled setting of the lab enabled Asch to manipulate the independent variable (social pressure) precisely and to measure participants' responses to it.
 This controlled environment allowed for the systematic investigation of conformity under varying conditions.

-Zimbardo's Stanford Prison Experiment: Although Zimbardo's study is often called a "field experiment," it occurred in a simulated prison environment within the confines of Stanford University's psychology department.
+• Zimbardo's Stanford Prison Experiment: Although Zimbardo's study is often called a "field experiment," it occurred in a simulated prison environment within the confines of Stanford University's psychology department.
 The laboratory-like setting allowed Zimbardo to control various aspects of the experiment, such as selecting and assigning participants to roles, establishing rules and procedures within the simulated prison, and monitoring participant behaviour.
-While the setting resembled a real-world scenario, the experiment maintained the characteristics of a controlled laboratory study, albeit with ethical concerns regarding participant well-being.
+While the setting resembled a real-world scenario, the experiment retained the characteristics of a controlled laboratory study, albeit with ethical concerns about participants' well-being.